justinmarwad/CCDC-AF-Challenge/README.md

 ***networks:*** This format is the same as described before. **In this case** the web service will be connected to the bd_net and wb_net networks.

-***depends_on:*** Tells docker compose that this service cannot be created unless the following services are already created and running. **In this case** the web service depends on the db (databse) service, this is because it needs to connect to the database and if it is unable to do so errors will occur.
+***depends_on:*** Tells docker compose that this service cannot be created unless the following services are already created and running. **In this case** the web service depends on the db (database) service, this is because it needs to connect to the database and if it is unable to do so errors will occur.
 The depends_on tag has a format similar to the volumes Tag.

-***restart: \<condition\>*** tells docker to restart the service when a certian condtion happens, so in this case it will restart on failures
+***restart: \<condition\>*** tells docker to restart the service when a certain condition happens, so in this case it will restart on failures
 ```dockerfile
 # Not a part of the final code!
 <tab> - <service>